Patrick O’Dell is a skate photographer and filmmaker who created the Epicly Later’d series.

 I called up World Industries, “can I use footage from this 101 video” and they were like yah sure!

-That was game changing for me because I realise I can pull form any video and people would be cool with it.
+That was game changing for me because I realise I can pull from any video and people would be cool with it.

 I’d just rip skate videos, break them down and get skaters talking about them.

 This was early YouTube, so all the videos were on YouTube; having the skaters talk about their video was pretty interesting.

 So it turned into skater commentary over their parts then I thought the more interesting thing were there personal lives, their problems, things they have had to overcome and how they are navigating life.

 What’s your favourite episode?